Best Bidet Toilet Seats

 ALPHA JX Elongated Bidet Toilet Seat

-- No deodorizer.
-Easy to install, but requires an electrical outlet within reach of the toilet.
+- Easy to install, but requires an electrical outlet within reach of the toilet.

 What is a bidet, and why would you want one?